FolkerKinzel/Uris/README.md

         string dataUrl = DataUrl.FromFile(fotoFilePath);
         File.Delete(fotoFilePath);

-        // Uncomment this, to show the content of the
+        // Uncomment this to show the content of the
         // "data" URL in the Microsoft Edge browser.
-        // (Make shure to have this browser installed.):
+        // (Make shure you have this browser installed.):
         // ShowPictureInMicrosoftEdge(dataUrl);

         Console.WriteLine(dataUrl);